-Mountain High Productions Announces
+Mountain High Press announces,

 At 29, Mary and her diplomat husband, a special agent, embark on a two-year assignment to the U.S. Embassy in South Africa.
 Working with Ambassador Princeton Lyman during a critical time when a continued campaign of economic sanctions from the international community has pressured President De Klerk to negotiate with recently-freed Nelson Mandela to end apartheid with the end goal of democratic government.
 The transition from single to multi-party rule brings conflict, bloodshed as on-again, off-again negotiations create a culture of violence.
 Uncertainty about the future hangs like a cloud cover over the South African heat.